The environmental impacts of biomass energy

 Mature forests, including highly valued wetlands, are being clear cut to feed the increasing demand for wood pellets.
-For example, the production capacity of the five operating Enviva wood pellet plants in North Carolina and Southeast Virginia requires harvesting approximately 57,000 acres or 89 square miles of these highly biodiverse forests each year.
+For example, the production capacity of the five operating Enviva wood pellet plants in North Carolina and southeast Virginia requires harvesting approximately 60,300 acres or 94 square miles of these highly biodiverse forests each year.
 Clear cutting trees at this scale destroys important wildlife habitats and ecosystems and can damage our water quality.

 Help us push back against the dangerous biomass energy industry.

 America’s forests also serve as carbon sinks that absorb 12 percent of the heat-trapping carbon dioxide emissions the U.S. pumps out each year.
 Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt hour than burning coal.
-A 2015 Spatial Informatics Group analysis commissioned by SELC found that the net lifecycle emissions of heat trapping carbon dioxide from the burning of wood pellets from the southeast U.S. would be 3.4 times higher than continued use of coal over 100 years.
+A 2015 Spatial Informatics Group analysis commissioned by the Southern Environmental Law Center found that the net lifecycle emissions of heat trapping carbon dioxide from the burning of wood pellets from the southeast U.S. would be 3.4 times higher than continued use of coal over 100 years.
 Even when wood pellets are made from thinnings of pine plantations, burning those pellets increased CO2 emissions for over 40 years according to a recent analysis SELC commissioned.
-Drax, a massive UK power producer that has converted four of its coal-fired units to biomass, has emitted over 85 million metric tons of CO2 from its biomass plants over the last 9 years.
+Drax, a massive UK power producer that has converted four of its coal-fired units to biomass, has emitted over 98 million metric tons of CO2 from its biomass plant over the last decade.

 Large-scale burning of trees for energy harms our forests, the climate, and local communities across the South.
 SELC is fighting to end Europe’s reliance on biomass energy while ensuring local, state, and federal lawmakers in the United States do not make the same mistakes made overseas.Heather Hillaker, SELC staff attorney